Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionOperations.wait({ operation: "operation", project: "project", region: "region",  });

 /*
 Returns the specified Region resource.
-Gets a list of available regions by making a list() request.
 To decrease latency for this method, you can optionally omit any unneeded information from the response by using a field mask.
 This practice is especially recommended for unused quota information (the `quotas` field).
 To exclude one or more fields, set your request's `fields` query parameter to only include the fields you need.
 For example, to only include the `id` and `selfLink` fields, add the query parameter `?fields=id,selfLink` to your request.
 */
 await gapi.client.compute.regions.get({ project: "project", region: "region",  });